An overview of the most common questions and answers that explain the basics of RMail

 Messages sent through the RMail service should not be flagged as spam any more than a regular email.
 If a message is rejected by a spam filter outright, the Registered Receipt email may indicate “Delivery Failure.”
 If a message is delivered but classified as spam by a local spam filter, the Registered Receipt email may indicate “Delivered to Mail Server”.

 Can I tag an RMail message with a client or reference code for email management or cost recovery?

 Yes.
-The Client Code option available on many RMail Apps is available to tag an email with a specific client or reference.
+The Client/Reference Code option available on many RMail Apps can be used to tag an email with a specific client or reference code.
 This code is not visible to the recipient and can be viewed on the Registered Receipt email and the usage reports.

 What is TLS Encryption?

 Transport Layer Security (TLS) provides secure communications over the Internet for such things as e-mail and other data transfers.It enables privacy, integrity and protection for the data that is transmitted between different nodes, or mail servers over the Internet.RMail sends all messages by TLS by default.